Blog

 • Ghost and Missing Assets:

-Without verification, non-existent (“ghost”) assets may remain on the books.
-Prevent this by rigorous physical checks and cross-verifying with purchase logs.
+Without verification of assets in auditing, non-existent (“ghost”) assets may remain on the books.
+To avoid this, prevent it by rigorous physical checks and by additionally cross-verifying with purchase logs.

 • Incomplete Records: